-The inclusion of an amphitheater will introduce an opportunity for events and group gathering at a scale not available in the park previously.
-Because this will be permanent, there is an opportunity for the design to overcome the challenges performances are faced with at the Civic Center Front Lawn (Access control, set-up/breakdown costs and time requirements).
+This element will introduce an opportunity for events and group gathering at a scale not available in the park previously.
+Because this will be permanent, there is an opportunity for the design to overcome the challenges performances are faced with at the Civic Center Front Lawn (Access control, set-up/ breakdown costs and time requirements).

-It is envisioned that grass seating terraces will be embedded into the Great Lawn with seating for ±500, with plentiful lawn for additional audience members to set out blankets and lawn chairs.
-The architecture of the stage should be consistent with other new structures on site (Multi-Use Building, Picnic Pavilions) and incorporate a high level of flexibility for a variety of event types.
-The stage, lower seating and upper seating terraces should be made accessible through integrated ramps.
+It is envisioned that grass seating terraces will be embedded into the Great Lawn with seating for up to 500 with plentiful lawn space for additional audience members to set out blankets and lawn chairs.
+The architecture of the pavilion should be consistent with other new structures on site (Multi-Use Building, Picnic Pavilions) and incorporate a high level of flexibility for a variety of gathering types.
+The gathering terrace, lower seating and upper seating terraces should be made accessible through integrated ramps.